Sidebar Site Navigation

 For more information about student publications, contact the Student Media Office, Room 302, Wyoming Union, (307) 766-6190.

-Students' Attorney: Legal services are provided to University of Wyoming students by a full-time attorney.
+Student Legal Services: Legal services are provided to University of Wyoming students by a full-time attorney.
 This service is provided through student fees to ASUW, and there is no additional charge for the attorney's time.
 The attorney assists students seeking advice in connection with personal legal problems.
 Information is readily available on a variety of subjects.
-The Students' Attorney Office also facilitates the effective and prompt handling of legal referrals, (307) 766-6347.
+Student Legal Services also facilitates the effective and prompt handling of legal referrals, (307) 766-6347.

 Conrad Chavez, Manager, Multicultural Affairs

 Dean of Students Office

 114 Knight Hall, (307)766-6228

 Multicultural Affairs (MA) exemplifies its commitment to diversity and academic success through its various programs to provide academic and social support to ethnic minorities and all students interested in diversity and multiculturalism on the UW campus.

 From academic programming consisting of our Discover Excellence and Continuing Excellence workshop series, a tutoring program, scholarship opportunities and individual meetings with staff, academic success can be achieved.

 Socially, MA works to connect students with one of over 20 culturally diverse recognized student organizations as well as our own Multicultural Student Leadership Initiative program.
 Home to the Multicultural Resource Center, students can come and experience enhanced learning through gaining a greater self-understanding, advocacy in support of diversity, learning to appreciate individual similarities and differences, and enhancing feelings of engagement, belonging, and loyalty.